vfxwiki/matchGradeCat/README.md

 # matchGradeCat
-Match the grade of different plates and export a CDL node using copyCat
+Match the grade of different plates and export a colour match using copyCat with the CDL node

 LICENCE
 By downloading or copying a file from this repository you agree to the general license terms below.
 Copyright (c) 2010 till present All rights reserved.